moby/moby/docs/misc/faq.md

 ### How do I connect Docker containers?

-Currently the recommended way to link containers is via the link primitive.
-You can see details of how to [work with links here](../userguide/dockerlinks.md).
+Currently the recommended way to connect containers is via the Docker network feature.
+You can see details of how to [work with Docker networks here](https://docs.docker.com/networking).

 Also useful for more flexible service portability is the [Ambassador linking pattern](../articles/ambassador_pattern_linking.md).